-- Permanent exhibition in his own gallery in Prague featuring abstract works, since July 2020
+- Ongoing exhibition in his own showroom in Prague featuring abstract works, since July 2020

 - Solo exhibitions "Tuscany" and "Structures" in the "Galerie u Zlateho Kohouta" in Prague, June 2020